-There are two types of headsets: those that must be connected to a computer or game console and those that can be used without such connection.
+There are two types of headsets: those that must be connected to a computer or game console and those used without such connection.
 Oculus Quest 2 is a stand-alone device that does not need to be connected to a PC.
 The current price as of 2021 is $299.
 In the following, I will introduce how Quest 2 can be used in Japanese language instruction by combining it with an app called WANDER.

 Machupichu seen in WANDER

 I think it is better to view VR technology as a technology that will become available in the future rather than as a technology that can be used immediately in Japanese, since headsets are not yet sufficiently widespread.
-It is better to think about how to use inexpensive general-purpose apps such as Wander for language instruction.
+It is better to think about how to use inexpensive general-purpose apps such as WANDER for language instruction.
 It seems that one good strategy is to involve people from different languages.
 (March 2021)

 The following are some thoughts and suggestions on how the environment provided by Quest2 and WANDER can be used in Japanese (and any world language).